 Evidently, the Tower of London is unmissable - a brilliantly preserved piece of heritage in the heart of our city.

 The other essential visit is within Greater London, to Henry VIII's Hampton Court Palace.
 I know it's not technically a castle but I can't imagine you'd pass up an opportunity to visit.

 Both these sites are within the central zones of the London transport system and are accessible from any hotel.
-I recommend the London Pass if you'd like to benefit from discounted entry.

 Slightly further from London - about 1hr each way in travel-time - you'll discover Windsor Castle (the Queen's official residence).